SebastianUA/terraform/heroku/examples/heroku_config/README.md

-# Work with Heroku config via terraform
+# Work with AWS HEROKU_CONFIG via terraform

 A terraform module for making HEROKU_CONFIG.